murrain/handbook/about-aptible/talent.md

 We have lots of ideas about how to continuously improve our talent density, but with just over a dozen employees and needing to significantly grow our team quickly, the most important thing to focus on is attracting (and retaining) the highest talent individuals.

 ## Compensation Philosophy
+We believe that having a transparent and highly competitive compensation philosophy is the only way we'll be able to attract great team members and retain them.

 Aptible's compensation philosophy is designed to be simple, transparent, and an effective tool for creating a high talent density team.
 We update our compensation philosophy as the needs of the business change.
 Our compensation process is based on industry-standard data sources, and seeks to ensure we are always paying our employees an appropriate market rate at all times.

 ### Compensation Packages